Shared ownership leases do not normally allow subletting. You must live in your home as your main residence.

 - You must use a 6-month fixed-term assured shorthold tenancy.

-- The tenancy agreement must reflect the terms of your lease, including rules on causing a nuisance, parking, rubbish disposal and pets.
-You will be responsible for any breaches by your sub-tenants.
+- The tenancy agreement must reflect the terms of your lease, including rules about causing a nuisance, parking, rubbish disposal and pets.

 - You must provide your contact address and telephone number so we can contact you about any problems with the property or your tenants.
-If you live abroad, you must provide a correspondence address in England or Wales.

 Exemption from the 12-month re-letting restriction